 The primary objective of this project is the discovery of new trypanocidal drugs; to achieve this, we will build integrated networks of scientists who are united around the single objective of discovering drugs for a serious and neglected disease.

-- Prof. Eoghan McGarrigle, University College Dublin
+- Professor Eoghan McGarrigle, University College Dublin

-- Prof. Paul Evans, University College Dublin
+- Associate Professor Paul Evans, University College Dublin

-- Prof. John Bower, University of Bristol
+- Professor John Bower, University of Bristol

-- Dr. Solange Lisboa de Castro, Fundação Oswaldo Cruz
+- Dr Solange Lisboa de Castro, Fundação Oswaldo Cruz

-- Dr. Rubem F. S. Menna-Barreto, Fundação Oswaldo Cruz
+- Dr Rubem F. S. Menna-Barreto, Fundação Oswaldo Cruz